Small logo of ETH main building ETH Zurich : Computer Science : Pervasive Computing : Distributed Systems : Research :

 Research Projects of the Distributed Systems Group

-We are or have been conducting a number of internal and external research projects with a wide variety of industrial and academic partners.
+We conducted a number of internal and external research projects with a wide variety of industrial and academic partners.
 Follow the links below for more information on the individual projects.

 • ECO data set